Jakkaps/INFO251-Project/README.md

 - `train.sh` - Runs a full training run using the NTS model.
 - `test.sh` - Runs a suite of tests of the NTS model on the test set.
-- `analysis.sh` - Runs a more thourough error analysis on the trained NTS model.
-Refer to the submitted project report for a full exploration of this analysis.
+- `data_augmentations.sh` - Runs analysis on how the different data augmentations affect performance of the NTS model.